1nk/DayZBanditAI/README.md

-DZAI - DayZ AI Addon (Current version: 0.03)
+DZAI - DayZ AI Addon (Current version: 0.04)
 ============

 This new package is MP-compatible and works out of the box with any supported DayZ mission file.
 Currently supported DayZ missions:
-- Chernarus (Base DayZ Mod only)
+- Chernarus (Original DayZ Mod only)
 - Fallujah
 - Isla Duala
 - Lingor (Skaronator version)